fvaleri/strimzi-debugging/sessions/002/README.md

 grafanadashboard.integreatly.org/strimzi-kafka created
 ```

-When Grafana pod is ready, you can access the dashboards from [http://grafana.f12i.io](http://grafana.f12i.io).
+Once the Grafana pod is ready, access the dashboards at [http://grafana.f12i.io](http://grafana.f12i.io).

 > [!NOTE]
-> If the Ingress resource is not supported, use port forwarding to access Grafana on http://localhost:8000:
+> If Ingress resources are not supported in your environment, use port forwarding to access Grafana at http://localhost:8000:
 > ```shell
 > kubectl -n grafana port-forward service/grafana 8000:80
 > ```

-Only the Cluster Operator and Kafka dashboards are included, but you can easily [add the other dashboards](/sessions/002/install/032-grafana-strimzi.yaml).
+This configuration includes the Cluster Operator and Kafka dashboards by default.
+You can easily [add additional dashboards](/sessions/002/install/032-grafana-strimzi.yaml) as needed.

-It is also possible to create alerting rules to provide notifications about specific conditions observed in metrics.
+You can also create alerting rules to receive notifications about specific metric conditions.
-This is managed by Prometheus Alert Manager, but it is out of scope for this session.
+Alert management is handled by Prometheus Alert Manager, though this is beyond the scope of this session.